RakhithJK/Mailu-Mailu-wiki/Refactored-design.md

 * the ability to quickly revert to a previous configuration state
 * the ability to temporarily suspend configuration generation
-* regular cleanups of old configurations (maybe set a maximum age or maximum number of configuration sets)
+* regular cleanups of old configurations (maybe set a maximum age or maximum number of configuration sets, or simply use Git)

 Regarding the generation of new configuration versions, a timer should be set after each configuration change.
 A new version will be generated if configuration changes happen after the timer is out.